HASSAN-MUHAMMED/signlanguagedetection/README.md

-# Sign Language Detection & Translation System 🧏‍♂️🤖
+# 🧏‍♂️ Sign Language Detection & Translation System 🤖

 ## 🎓 Graduation Project

-This web-based system is designed to detect and translate sign language in real-time, helping bridge the communication gap between hearing-impaired individuals and others.
-It combines computer vision and deep learning to recognize hand signs and translate them into text or speech.
+A smart, interactive web-based system that detects and translates sign language in real-time using deep learning and computer vision.
+Designed to enhance communication between hearing-impaired individuals and the hearing community by recognizing hand gestures and converting them into readable text or audible speech.

 ---

-## 🚀 Features
+## 🚀 Key Features

-- **Real-Time Detection Model**
+- **🖐️ Real-Time Sign Language Detection**
-  Uses a Random Forest classifier to recognize hand signs via webcam and build sentences letter by letter.
-Includes support for:
+  Utilizes a Random Forest classifier and webcam feed to detect alphabetic hand signs and dynamically construct words and sentences.
+Features include:
   - Adding spaces
   - Deleting characters
-  - Selecting predefined words
+  - Selecting predefined words or actions

-- **Image-Based Detection Model**
-  Based on transfer learning using the VGG16 model to classify static images according to Indian Sign Language.
+- **🖼️ Image-Based Sign Classification**
+  A custom CNN model trained on Indian Sign Language (ISL) to classify static images of hand gestures with high accuracy.

-- **Text-to-Sign Chatbot**
+- **💬 Text-to-Sign Language Chatbot**
-  A simple chatbot interface that converts typed text into sign language visuals for deaf users.
+  A user-friendly chatbot that converts typed sentences into a sequence of sign images to assist deaf users.

 ---

 ## 🛠️ Technologies Used

+- **Frontend:** Angular, HTML, CSS, JavaScript
+- **Backend:** Flask / Django (if applicable)
+- **Machine Learning & Vision:**
   - Python
   - OpenCV
+  - NumPy
+  - MediaPipe
   - TensorFlow / Keras
   - Scikit-learn (Random Forest)
-- VGG16 (Transfer Learning)
-- Flask / Django (if applicable)
-- HTML, CSS, JavaScript
+  - Custom CNN Model
+- **Design:** Figma (for UI/UX prototypes)

 ---

 ## 🌐 How It Works

 1. **Real-Time Mode**
-   Open your webcam and start performing sign gestures.
-The system will detect letters, build words/sentences, and display the results instantly.
+   Uses webcam input to detect hand gestures.
+The model processes each frame, classifies the sign, and displays the corresponding character on-screen, building full sentences.

 2. **Image Upload Mode**
-   Upload or capture an image of a hand sign.
-The system will classify it using the VGG16 model trained on Indian Sign Language.
+   Upload or capture an image.
+The image is processed and passed to a CNN model for classification based on trained ISL data.

 3. **Chatbot Mode**
-   Type any sentence, and the bot will return corresponding sign gestures to display for deaf users.
+   Enter any text, and the system will return visual sign language equivalents to communicate with deaf users.

 ---

-### 📁 Project Structure
+## 📦 Project Structure